 This is just a short sampling of the broad range of problems children exposed to domestic violence must face.
 Even if a child remains untouched, the abuse is still deeply felt.

-If I never again do anything right as a parent I can rest more easily knowing that I made Aidan’s life possible by leaving XN when I did.
+If I never again do anything right as a parent I can rest more easily knowing that I made Liam’s life possible by leaving XN when I did.
 He was less than a year old when we separated.
-We never shared space in a room or a vehicle after Aidan was two.
+We never shared space in a room or a vehicle after Liam was two.
 He will never remember the insults, the cursing, or the maniacal outbursts, at least not directed at his mother.
-Aidan will always know Mommy and Markus together, and XN on his own.
-Aidan will grow up in a home where responsibilities are divided, communication is free and respectful, and love and affection are distributed without hesitation or expectation.
+Liam will always know Mommy and Oliver together, and XN on his own.
+Liam will grow up in a home where responsibilities are divided, communication is free and respectful, and love and affection are distributed without hesitation or expectation.
 Miscommunications sometimes happen here and we don’t always agree, but respect and love will always guide this home.
 Practicing gratitude.
 Right now.

 I am currently reading “The Batterer as Parent 2: Addressing the Impact of Domestic Violence on Family Dynamics” by Lundy Bancroft.
 I highly recommend it to all professionals dealing with domestic violence in a family court case.
 For parents who are struggling to make sense of it all, I highly recommend the author’s website for helpful insights into a custody battle with a batterer.